 Baby teeth molars may need stainless-steel crowns if they don't form correctly, if they become decayed or fractured, if the patient undergoes a pulpotomy, or if a wide cavity damages a tooth to the extent that we must cover it to save it.
 We first numb the area, grind down the tooth with a drill, then fit the crown over the remaining tooth with a special glue.
 The crown will protect the baby tooth until it falls out.

 We use both amalgam (or silver) fillings and composite (or white) fillings to fill teeth that are drilled out to remove cavities or decay.
 Fillings are typically used on teeth with cavities that aren't very deep.
-The process has Dr. Victoria or Dr. Rodriguez remove the decayed part of the tooth with a drill, clean the tooth, then add the filling material.
+The process has or remove the decayed part of the tooth with a drill, clean the tooth, then add the filling material.

 A pulpotomy is a nerve treatment that we undertake when a tooth suffers from severe decay, when an infected tooth becomes painful, or when the decay approaches the tooth's pulp (tissue containing nerves).
 We use a special drill to clean out the cavity and nerve, sterilize the pulp, then put a medicine over the empty space to control the bleeding.
 After that, we may remove the nerve or part of it, then place a stainless-steel crown over the remaining part of the tooth.